 Sooner or later everyone needs a helping hand, a "big brother" or "big sister" to reach out in kindness and love and guide them through the trials of life.
 The town of Brock in the northern part of war-torn Bosnia is home to many such boys and girls.
 It is a town rebuilding from the aftermath of tragedy late in April 1992 when Serb militias swept through the river port town murdering non-Serb residents and sending thousands more fleeing their homes to any place of refuge.

 Evidence of the horror of 1992 and the years of fighting that followed is still seen throughout the city, but there is a ray of hope.
 American soldiers carefully patrol the streets from day to day.
 They are not there as combat soldiers, though at any moment they face the possibility of immediate danger.
 They are there as part of a peacekeeping force.
-As they go about their duties, their hearts break for the young children.
-They reach out a hand in friendship, give a hug here and a word of encouragement there.
+As they go about their duties, their hearts break for young children.
+They reach out a hand in friendship, give a hug here, and a word of encouragement there.
 They minister to medical needs, hand out much-needed school supplies sent to them by volunteers back home, and do their very best to be a "big brother" or "big sister" to the innocent victims of the Bosnian conflict.
 Then, at night, they return to their small military post on the outskirts of the city.
 As they pass through the gates they can't help but notice the sign declaring the name of their outpost, or the tradition their service to the children represents.
 The name itself reminds them of an American family who almost fifty years earlier sent two young soldiers much like themselves to defend the freedom and dignity of people in another war-torn foreign country called Korea.
 The eldest brother was a First Cavalry trooper like themselves, a patriot with a heart for others.
 His name was Robert McGovern, a name almost forgotten by many who live in the Nation for which he served.
 His care for others, his courage on the battlefield of Korea, and the sacrifice he, his younger brother Jerome, and the entire McGovern family made for freedom is now rekindled at Camp McGovern in Bosnia.

 Robert Milton McGovern